pulumi/pulumi-hugo/themes/default/content/docs/concepts/resources/functions.md

 ---
-title_tag: "Intro to Pulumi: Provider Functions"
+title_tag: "Pulumi concepts: Provider Functions"
-title: "Provider functions"
 meta_desc: A provider may make functions ("provider functions") available in its SDK as well as resource types.
 Learn how these provider functions work in this guide.
+title: Provider functions
+h1: Provider functions
 menu:
   concepts:
     parent: resources